Nineteen years you had me

 And how you loved him, mama…

-You couldn’t walk away
+You could’ve walked away

-I would’ve come with you, mama;
+I would’ve come with you, mama.

 Still, you chose to stay.